Should I set up a base in Ubud or Canggu?

-Warning: This post is chock-full of cliches, generalizations, and opinions, but hey—I’m a grizzled blogger from the days of LiveJournal.
+Warning: This post is chock-full of cliches, generalizations, and opinions, but hey—I’m a grizzled, OG blogger from the days of LiveJournal.
 I know no other way.
-Besides, it’s been too long since I opened the hellgates for some good, old-fashioned hate mail.
-I’ll try to keep eyeball injury to a minimum.
-If you choose to mail me a sea urchin at some future time, please put a warning on the package for the postman.
+Besides, it’s been too long since I opened the hellgates for some good old-fashioned hate mail.
+This post probably won’t give you a concussion, but if you do choose to mail me a sea urchin at some future time, please put a warning on the package for the postman.
 He’s a friendly fellow.

 First things first.
 No matter if you choose Ubud or Canggu, you’ll get to experience the kindness of Balinese people and their beautiful culture.
 Please be nice.
 Try not to screw up a good thing for the rest of us.

 Canggu is pronounced like “Chang goo”—same as what mostly makes up the intestinal contents of backpackers on Khao San Road.
 Ubud is “ew-bood.”
 The latter is most famous for Julia Roberts’ bout of eating, praying, and loving in 2010 to earn Elizabeth Gilbert a fortune.
 One of my favorite places was ruined in the process.